 Who do I call for more information?

 Hospice agencies are located across Kansas.
 To learn what is available in your area, call the Association of Kansas Hospices at 800-767-4965.
 You may also contact the Area Agency on Aging or your physician for more information.
-Two web sites for further information are www.lifeproject.org and www.lastacts.org.
+For further information here is a website medicare.gov providers list.